yyyyyyyan/rockstar-py/README.md

 -   Hat tip to [dylanbeattie](https://github.com/dylanbeattie/) for creating Rockstar
 -   The FizzBuzz example works well.
 If valid code doesn’t work, create an issue so I can get a look.
 -   I’ll work on the readibility and organization of the code, would love suggestions on how/where to do that.
+-   I'd also love help with the tests.